rejth/react-awesome-table/README.md

-# 💻 My table component overview
+# 💻 My custom table component overview

 This is pretty simple responsive Table with: